rossanag/react-vite/README.md

 I added the eslint script to the package.json file
 ``` "eslint": "eslint --max-warnings=0 src/**/*.ts{,x} --fix" ```

+I had to tweak the config file to add ";" after every sentence, just because I like it.
+Within the rules: is the 'semi' attribute

 ## About the example code